Gil Shwed

-Biography
+He is considered the inventor of the modern computer firewall.

+Early life

 Shwed was born in Jerusalem.
 He started programming at the age of 13, and two years later began studying computer sciences at Hebrew University in Jerusalem, while he was still in high-school.

 During his military service he was part of the Intelligence Corps' Unit 8200.
-After his military service had ended, Shwed joined the Israeli startup company Optrotech (currently Orbotech), where he worked as a Software Developer.
+Afterwards, Shwed joined the Israeli startup company Optrotech (currently Orbotech), where he worked as a Software Developer.

+Career

 In 1993, Shwed founded Check Point with Shlomo Kramer, Shwed's friend from the military unit, and Marius Nacht with whom he worked at Optrotech.

-That year, Shwed invented and patented stateful inspection, which served as the basis for the first version of the company's renowned FireWall-1, released in 1994.
+That year, Shwed invented and patented stateful inspection, which was the basis for the first version of the company's renowned FireWall-1, released in 1994.
 Stateful Inspection is still widely used in network firewalls today.

-Shwed is the chief executive officer and director of Check Point.
-He previously served as president of Check Point and chairman of the board.
+1994 Shwed became the chief executive officer and director of Check Point.
+He previously was president of Check Point and chairman of the board.
 As of 2018, Shwed is the leading shareholder in Checkpoint, owning 19.1% of the company, with an estimated worth of US$3.4 billion.
-The second largest shareholder in Check Point is US investment company Massachusetts Financial Services Company with a 7.7% stake worth $1.3 billion at present.
+The second largest shareholder in Check Point is US investment company Massachusetts Financial Services with a 7.7% stake worth $1.3 billion at present.

 Shwed and Check Point emphasize the "fifth generation" of cybersecurity, addressing the underlying issues behind such vulnerabilities as the WannaCry and NotPetya security breaches in 2017.
 He has stated that enterprise businesses are "two generations behind" in their security thinking, and describes the industry as being at an "inflection point."

+As of January 27, 2024, Forbes listed Gil Shwed net worth at US$4.38 billion, ranking him 682 on the Billionaires list and he was ranked 9th among the top wealthiest people in Israel.

+In 2024, Shwed stepped down as CEO and became Executive Chairman of the Board.

+Boards

-He is currently a member of the Board of Trustees of Tel Aviv University and the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
-He is also a member of the Board of Directors of Yeholot Association Founded by the Rashi Foundation whose charter is, among other things, to reduce dropout rates in high schools.
+He is a member of the Board of Trustees of Tel Aviv University and the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
+He is also a member of the Board of Directors of Yeholot Association founded by the Rashi Foundation whose charter is, among other things, to reduce dropout rates in high schools.

-On 5 March 2021, Forbes listed his net worth at US$2.9 billion.